-The bible teaches that not one of us has kept any of God’s commandments.
-We are far more sinful that we like to think.
-We are at enmity with God.
-We hate God.
-We don’t want Him telling us what to do or how we are to live.
+The Bible teaches that not one of us has kept any of God’s commandments.
+We are far more sinful that we like to think; at enmity with God; we hate God.
+We don’t want Him telling us what to do or how we are to live or what to think.

 But we must humble ourselves and agree with God’s assessment of us.
 We all need to come to that place where we cry out, “God have mercy on me, a poor sinful being!”
 Otherwise we will have no need for God to save us.
 We will not see ourselves as under his wrath.

-The good news is that God has undertaken to save His people from His coming wrath.
+But is His lavish grace has undertaken to save His people from His coming wrath.
 He sent Jesus Christ, the God-man, into the world, before the day of wrath, so that we can be saved.
-When Jesus died on the cross, God was crediting our sins to him, and they were punish upon him.
+Jesus died on the cross as an atoning sacrifice.
+God was crediting our sins to him, and they were punish upon him.
 Further, God credits to us Jesus’s spotless record of holiness and obedience.
 In this way God is just, rightly punishing sins, and He justifies, showing grace and forgiveness toward us.

 The question is how can we have this exchange applied to ourselves?
 How can we access God’s forgiveness?

-The answer is that we must repent of our sins.
-Being sorry for what he have done, we should turn away from our sins, and turn to Christ.
+The answer is that we should be genuinely sorry for what he have done and turn away from our sins to Christ.
 Trust in him, and what he did on the cross.
 And when we truly believe, God will forgive us all our sins, grant us peace and reconciliation with Him.
 You will no longer be guilty or stand condemned, because Jesus was condemned for you.
 You broke the law, but Jesus paid your fine.